pacargile/MINESweeper/README.md

 License
 --------

-Copyright 2015 the authors.
+Copyright 2018.
 MINESweeper is open-source software released under the MIT License.
 See the file ``LICENSE`` for details.